NJIT-WIS/project-management-github-activity/README.md

 ### Things you don't understand about what we are doing / web development.
 1. I am completely lost and don't anything
 ### Things you want to know next
-1. How to connect viewjs to elastic search
+1. More Advanced Terminal/Command Prompt